Do not procrastinate! Everyone needs to register for the upcoming semester to guarantee funding is available for everyone, so do not put this off!

 |Number of earned credits for PhD||Number of credit needed to be considered full time||Number of earned credits for MS||Number of credit needed to be considered full time|

 |Less than 64 credits||9 credits||Less than 22 credits||9 credits|

 |65 credits||7 credits||24 credits||7 credits|

 |68 credits||4 credits||27 credits||4 credits|

 |more than 68 credits||3 credits||more than 27 credits||3 credits|

 There are no funding exceptions available for students beyond GSSP support limits.
 Though by registering for 3 credits you will still qualify for the GSSP health insurance if you are on an active contract, only if your advisor puts you on RA, or if the Graduate Office is able to negotiate a department-funded TA (funds may not be available unless we hear otherwise from our administration), will you continue to have the tuition benefit under GSSP.
 Otherwise, you’ll have to pay for your own tuition and fees.
 If your advisor puts you on RA, make sure you know the details of your support (i.e. know if you must pay for your own tuition) and inform the Graduate Office of your advisor’s plans.
-Registering for fewer than 3 credits disqualifies you from BOTH GSSP insurance and the University’s Insurance plan.
-If you must support yourself, note that you may register for fewer than 3 credits, but the University will need proof of your health insurance, which means you will have to shop around for your own insurance plan.
+Registering for fewer than 3 credits disqualifies you from GSSP.
+If you must support yourself, note that you may register for fewer than 3 credits but will have to provide your own health insurance.
 Please refer to the Cashier’s site for information on payment plans and current tuition and fee rates.